Perry High School (Gilbert, Arizona): Athletics

-Girls Badminton

-The girls badminton team won 4 consecutive Arizona State Championship between 2017-2020.
-Due to the COVID-19 pandemic, the 2021 the AIA canceled as Arizona schools closed.

 Fine Arts Department

-The Perry High School theater program is widely recognized as one of Arizona's best.
-In the fall of 2014, the department was invited to perform their production of The Addams Family at the Arizona Thespians State Conference, where they were also awarded for other achievements.
+In the fall of 2014, the Perry High School department was invited to perform their production of The Addams Family at the Arizona Thespians State Conference, where they were also awarded for other achievements.
 In 2015, their production of The 25th Annual Putnam County Spelling Bee was chosen as Arizona's chapter select at the International Thespian Festival.
 In 2017, their spring production of Mary Poppins was also awarded Best Overall Production at the ASU Gammage High School Musical Theatre Awards.
 Additionally, they were named A.I.A. state champions of the Central Region for seven consecutive years until 2019, when the Arizona Thespian Society discontinued its competitive ranking system.

-Perry’s marching band is well-known in Arizona for repeatedly earning high scores at competitions around the state.
+Perry’s marching band has repeatedly earned high scores at competitions around the state.

 Perry High also has a choir who in 2011 sang at Carnegie Hall in New York City, as well as an Orchestra who played there in 2015, earning first place at the event.